 Where to Watch Homecoming

-Homecoming makes its debut on November 2, and is an Amazon Studios production, meaning it’s currently only available through Amazon Prime.
+Homecoming seasons 1 and 2 are only available through Amazon Prime.
 However, that makes it free to all Amazon Prime subscribers to watch beginning November 2.
 If you aren’t an Amazon Prime member yet, they offer a free 30-day trial, and then subscription options include:

 - A video-only plan for $8.99 a month